cakephp/docs/en/orm/retrieving-data-and-resultsets.rst

     foreach ($query as $row) {
     }

-    // Calling execute will execute the query
+    // Calling all() will execute the query
     // and return the result set.
     $results = $query->all();